nyagato-00/predictor/README.md

 recommender = CourseRecommender.new

 # User removed course-1 from topic-1, but course-1 still exists

+recommender.delete_pair_from_matrix!(:topics, "topic-1", "course-1")

+#User removed course-1 from all topics
 recommender.delete_from_matrix!(:topics, "course-1")

 # course-1 was permanently deleted